Constructive Decision Theory: Describing Decision Problems

 \subsection{Languages for tests and choices}

-A \emph{primitive test} is a yes/no question about the world, such as, `IBM's price-earnings ratio is 5', `the economy will be strong next year' and `the moon is in the seventh house'.
+A \emph{primitive test} is a statement about the world that is either true or false, such as `the economy will be strong next year' and `the moon is in the seventh house'.
 We assume a finite set $T_0$ of primitive tests.
 The set $T$ of tests is constructed by closing the set of primitive tests under conjunction and negation.
 That is, $T$ is the smallest set such that $T_0\subseteq T$, and if $t_1$ and $t_2$ are in $T$, so is $t_1\land t_2$ and $\neg t_1$.
-Thus, the language of tests is just a propositional logic whose atomic propositions are the elements of $T_0$.
+Thus, the language of tests is just a propositional language whose atomic propositions are the elements of $T_0$.

 We consider two languages for choices.
 In both cases, we begin with a finite set $\A_0$ of \emph{primitive choices}.
 These may be objects such as `buy 100 shares of IBM' or `buy \$10,000 worth of bonds'.
 The interpretation of these acts is tightly bound to the decision problem being modeled.
 The first language simply closes off $\A_0$ under \ifthnels.
 By this we mean that if $t$ is a test in $T$ and $a$ and $b$ are choices in $\A$, then $\ift{t}{a}{b}$ is also a choice in $\A$.
 When we need to be clear about which $T_0$ and $A_0$ were used to construct $\A$, we will write $\A_{\A_0,T_0}$.
 Note that $\A$ allows nesting, so that $\ift{t_1}{a}({\ift{t_2}{b}{c}})$ is also a choice.